worflor/woflo-petsplus-mod/README.md

 ### Special 💕
 - "Best Friends Forever++" [ Bond with your first Pets+ companion; awarded silently to avoid duplicating the vanilla toast ]
 - "Pet Trafficking!" [ Trade one of your leashed pets to another player ]
-- "Bestest Friends Forevererer" [ Get your first pet to level 30 ]
+- "Bestest Friends Forevererer" [ Get a pet to level 30 ]
 - "Or Not." [ Let that Bestest Friend die permanently ]